yinlinchen/easychair2acm/README.md

 - **"Include table headers"** must be checked (columns are matched by name)
 - **Download Tables** → unzip → `submission.csv` and `author.csv`

-Don't open the CSVs in a spreadsheet and re-save — it can corrupt accented names.
-The tool reads them fine as-is.
+Feed these files to the tool **exactly as exported**.
+Don't open them in a spreadsheet and re-save — Excel/Numbers mangle the encoding (accented names, dashes and quotes turn to `â€?`), and the tool will refuse a file it can't decode cleanly rather than guess.
+The tool reads the raw export fine; if you need to inspect it, use a plain-text editor.

 ## 2. Check how acceptances are recorded